mkubicek/FSharpAST/README.md

 ```
 FSharpASTExtractor.exe extendedLet inputPath out.txt
 ```
-Parse F# code from the file `input.fs`, output AST of largest present let bindings in file `out.txt`.
+Extract just largest consecutive let bindings to the file `out.txt`.
 Complex F# code input can be split into manageable pieces.
 Input paths resolving to a directory will be scanned recursively for .fs and .fsx F# code files and their parsing results will be accumulated in the `out.txt`.

 #####Sample output:#####
 ```